Pusher (The X-Files): Plot

-Robert Patrick Modell (Robert Wisden) walks through a supermarket, buying a large supply of energy drinks.
+Robert Patrick Modell (Robert Wisden) walks through a supermarket, buying a large supply of protein supplement beverages.
 Before he can leave, Modell is surrounded and arrested by FBI agents led by Frank Burst (Vic Polizos).
 While being escorted away in a police car, he repeatedly talks about the color cerulean blue, repeatedly stating "Cerulean blue is a gentle breeze."
 Modell's talking seemingly causes the driver to not see an approaching semi-trailer truck of that color, causing a collision.
 Modell escapes after the driver unlocks his handcuffs before dying.

 Burst, the only surviving agent of the crash, tells Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) about his pursuit of Modell—nicknamed "Pusher"—who has committed a series of contract killings over the past two years, making the acts appear to be suicide.
 Mulder spots the word "ronin" written at the crime scene, and tracks down Modell's classified advertisement in a mercenary magazine.
 Mulder believes that Modell has the psychic ability to "push" people to do his will.
-Using the phone number in the ad, the agents track down Modell to a golf course in Falls Church, Virginia, where he makes a SWAT lieutenant pour gasoline on himself and then set himself on fire.
+Using the phone number in the ad, the agents track down Modell to a golf course in Falls Church, Virginia, where he makes a SWAT agent pour gasoline on himself and then set himself on fire.
 Mulder finds Modell exhausted in a car nearby, arresting him.

 During his arraignment, Modell uses his ability to make the judge let him go.
 The agents look into Modell's past and find that he failed to enter the FBI after a psychological examination deemed him to be grossly egocentric and sociopathic.
 Meanwhile, after writing the word "pass" on a piece of paper and putting it in his lapel, Modell is able to pass security and enter FBI headquarters.
 He "pushes" a government worker, Holly (Julia Arkos), into pulling up Mulder's file for him.
 When Walter Skinner (Mitch Pileggi) intervenes, Modell convinces Holly that he was a man who mugged her, causing her to spray Skinner with mace and beat him.
 Scully is unable to explain how Modell has his power, but now agrees with Mulder's theory that he can push people into doing whatever he wants.